Off-screen drawing and alias (alpha)

 ![]() | ![]() |

-Icons for offscreen drawing:
+Icon for off-screen drawing:

-Inspector Configuration
+Inspector configuration

 The inspector palette for each object is shown below.

-Number | Item | Details |
+Number | Item | Description |

 ---|---|---|

-1 | Offscreen drawing | When checked, off-screen drawing is enabled.
-Once offscreen drawing is enabled, items 2 and beyond can be changed.
-Also, grouping is automatically checked. |
+1 | Off-screen drawing | When this checkbox is selected, off-screen drawing is enabled.
+Once it is enabled, items 2 and beyond can be changed.
+Also, the [Grouping] checkbox is automatically selected. |

-2 | Clipping ID | Specify the clip ID.
-Used to transfer a drawing in memory to canvas.
-Only the ID of the drawing object can be specified.
+2 | Clipping ID | Specify the clipping ID.
+Used when a drawing in memory is transferred to the canvas.
+Only the IDs of the drawable objects can be specified.
 IDs for parts and aliases cannot be specified. |

-3 | Reverse mask | If checked, mask inversion is applied. |
+3 | Invert Mask | If checked, mask inversion is applied. |

-4 | Opacity | Changes opacity.
-Used to transfer a drawing in memory to canvas. |
+4 | Opacity | Change opacity.
+Used when a drawing in memory is transferred to the canvas. |

-5 | Multiply Color | Changes the color for multiply composite.
-Used to transfer a drawing in memory to canvas. |
+5 | Multiply Color | Change the color for multiplication composition.
+Used when a drawing in memory is transferred to the canvas. |

-6 | Screen Color | Changes the color of the screen composite.
-Used to transfer a drawing in memory to canvas. |
+6 | Screen Color | Change the color of the screen composition.
+Used when a drawing in memory is transferred to the canvas. |

-7 | Color blend | Change the RGB composition method.
-Used to transfer a drawing in memory to canvas. |
+7 | Color Blend | Change the RGB composition method.
+Used when a drawing in memory is transferred to the canvas. |

 8 | Alpha Blend | Change the alpha composition method.
-Used to transfer a drawing in memory to canvas. |
+Used when a drawing in memory is transferred to the canvas. |

-Parameter
+Parameter support

-Offscreen drawing is also available for parameters.
+Off-screen drawing is also available for parameters.

 - Opacity